Skip to content

 from torch import Tensor

-from torch.distributions import Beta, Binomial, Categorical, Gamma
+from torch.distributions import Beta, Binomial, Gamma

 from sbi.analysis import pairplot